 Many Christians and churches from across Indonesia are currently on their way to help those who have been neglected.
 Your support has already helped to provide tents and food aid for persecuted believers, and Open Doors will be collaborating with others to find temporary shelters for the homeless.
 Plans are also underway to build new houses and churches for them.

 Please continue to stand with our church family in Indonesia.
 You can give to support the work of Open Doors through local churches in Indonesia.
+Every £37 could provide emergency food supplies for a family for a month.

 And please pray: